jonasbarth/snakevolution/README.md

 replacement_function: string {"REPLACEMENT"} -> the type of replacement function to be used
 elitism: float [0.0, 1.0] -> the percentage of best performing individuals that will be copied to the next generation unchanged
 graphics: bool {true, false} -> whether to show the graphics of the snake game
+neural_network: [int] -> the hidden layers to be used in the neural network.
+[5] means a single hidden layer with 5 nodes
 ```

 These hyperparameters are passed to a program in a `.json` file.
 The `hyper_params.json` file